 Northwest Florida Forward is focused on economic vitality and growth in our Florida Panhandle.
 They incorporate a regional strategy to help transform their 13-county region, Wakulla County being one of them.
 Wakulla County School District (WCSB) mirrors their focus areas of establishing an employer-driven workforce and helping create a pipeline of well-prepared job ready employees.
+Funds for computer labs in four elementary schools and two middle schools will allow the opportunity for educators to expose students to CAPE Digital Tools and increased industry certifications to generate a more expansive ability range of younger students for potential career fields.
+Parents will be notified and deeply involved in all our schools for representation on thoughts and worries regarding their children's future career goals.

 Over the next ten years, due in part to the approval of this project, we expect to see the median household income increase as well as connect skilled laborers to the market they are passionate about.
 The proposed project will be a stimulus for transformation in the following ways:

 - Construction of a modernized technical center to house multiple CTE programs-this will be sustainable without further request for funds due to student enrollment and success in the program.
-The structure and program will be new to our region to provide a ripple effect for workforce development and continued net new activity for Wakulla County. - Increase in pathways for students to access job-ready skills - Increase county graduation rate - Provide availability for residents beyond high school to receive industry certifications
+The structure and program will be new to our region to provide a ripple effect for workforce development and continued net new activity for Wakulla County. - Increase in pathways for students to access job-ready skills - Implement CAPE Digital Tools within five years of granting funds to continue planning - Increase county graduation rate - Provide availability for residents beyond high school to receive industry certifications